ollej/rusty-slider/README.md

 The file `slides.md` will be read and split into slides on horizontal lines: `---`

-At the moment, the only markdown supported is headers, paragraphs, code blocks, and unordered lists.
+At the moment, the markdown supported is headers, paragraphs, code blocks, and simple lists.
+Emphasis and strong will be ignored.

 Use left and right arrow keys or left and right mouse button to move back and forth between slides.